jawah/urllib3.future/README.md

 But, we answer and solve issues in a timely manner as you may have seen in our tracker.

 We take a lot of precaution with this fork, and we welcome any contribution at the sole condition that you don't break the compatibility between the projects.
+Namely, urllib3 and urllib3-future.

+Every software is subject to bugs no matter what we do.

+This being said, rest assured, we kept all the tests from urllib3 to ensure that what was guaranteed by upstream is also carefully watched down there.
+See the CI/pipeline for yourself.

+In addition to that, we enforced key integration tests to watch how urllib3-future act with some critical projects.

 - **OS Package Managers**